anthr76/infra/docs/index.md

 ### Conclusion

-Overall I am very happy being off my Portainer/Docker Swarm cluster and finally using Kubernetes.
+Overall I am very happy being off my docker-compose setup and finally using Kubernetes.
 The road was rocky but with passion and perseverance I was able to reach my goal.

 It should go without saying a lot of what is built upon here is not only my ideas.
-A lot of work is being done by other people in the k8s@home community.
+A lot of work is being done by other people in the k8s@home community. :heart: